SUSE/machinery/docs/Filtering-Design.md

 Multiple filters can be provided as comma-separated list or can be read from a file by using a `@`-prefixed file name as argument: `--exclude=@FILENAME`.

+If filters contain commas the filter has to be quoted in double quotes, when it is part of a comma-separated list of filters.
+For example:

+    --exclude="/changed_managed_files/files/changes=mode,user",/changed_managed_files/files/changes=md5

 #### Example: inspection

 Filter `/var/cache` from unmanaged files on inspection of host `NAME`: